 - 20 Cardamom Pods (green) – Good for digestions and to detoxify the body through its diuretic properties

 - 2 Cinnamon Sticks – Controls blood sugar levels and is an anti-oxidant – protecting the body against damage from free radicals

-- 2 inch of Ginger Root (washed and thinly sliced) – Promotes circulation and lowers high blood pressure
+- 6 inches of Ginger Root (washed and thinly sliced) – Promotes circulation and lowers high blood pressure

 Add all spices to boiling water and let boil for ten minutes.
 Let stand for 20 minutes.
 Strain out spices.

 You know that feeling of a fresh cup of your favorite coffee, nothing to do, and listening to Christmas Jazz in your pajamas feels like?
 Okay so maybe this isn’t one of your happy places (yet), but I think I’d describe this feeling as a “perfectly cozy”.
 And I’m pretty sure that this soup is exactly that.
 And mom totally agrees – as she put it, it’s a “hug from the inside out”.

 Just a disclaimer for all those non-curry-lovers out there: this recipe calls for curry!
 But wait!
 Will you please try it?
 It’s only a little bit of the spice (it’s not an actual curry dish) and it’s really good for your health – add as much or as little as you’re comfortable with.

 P.S.
 I found the original recipe on Dishing Up The Dirt and added my own twist.
 Enjoy!

 We recently created a delicious homemade and healthy Chicken Noodle Soup for our Gratitude Retreat.
 It’s just as amazing with turkey.
 With Thanksgiving next week, this is an easy and delicious way to use any extra turkey.